mlswg/mls-protocol/draft-ietf-mls-protocol.md

   group, as described in {{tree-hashes}}.
 * The `confirmed_transcript_hash` field contains a running hash over the messages that led to this state.
+* The `extensions` field contains the details of any protocol extensions that apply to the group.

 When a new member is added to the group, an existing member of the group provides the new member with a Welcome message.
 The Welcome